 - users don’t have to know whether a website or database contains material licensed by their library;

 - the process of getting access is reduced from typically more than 10 steps across multiple systems, to just one.
-Users may even choose to automatically redirect any domain that contains licensed resources.

 Advantages for libraries